 The benefits aren’t limited to these use cases, of course.
 Any organization that’s pursuing digital transformation can reap the rewards of hyperscale.
 Digital transformation is a continuous process.
 Organizations need to stay the course, using multicloud platforms to meet user demands proactively and proficiently, while driving business growth.

 Partnering with a hyperscale provider is key to keeping these platforms up and running and eliminating disruption to a consumer’s digital shopping experience or remote workers collaborating from different regions of the world, for example.

 With all these transitions, however, challenges will arise due to the increasing complexity of these dynamic environments.
 For example, log monitoring and log analytics are even more essential in a hyperscale scenario.
 That’s why it’s important to find ways to automate the influx of data hyperscale providers bring and centralize logs, metrics, and trace data before the ephemeral cloud environment or serverless function spins down.

 Automatic and intelligent observability for hyperscale

-Understanding multicloud environments requires automation because it can handle the scale of every single component in an enterprise ecosystem as well as the interdependencies.
-This alleviates manual tasks and allows the focus on driving substantial business results.
+Understanding multicloud environments requires automation, as it can handle the scale of every component in an enterprise ecosystem, as well as the interdependencies.
+This alleviates manual tasks and shifts the focus to driving substantial business results.

-Dynatrace delivers automatic and intelligent observability at scale for cloud-native workloads and enterprise applications to help ensure end-to-end multicloud distributed tracing.
-This helps you transform faster by taming modern cloud complexity with observability, automation, and intelligence in a single platform delivering multicloud observability that’s more than metrics, logs, and traces.
-Dynatrace is a partner with the hyperscalers you use most, with deep innovative integrations with AWS, Azure, Google, and many more.
+Dynatrace delivers automatic and intelligent observability at scale for cloud-native workloads and enterprise applications to ensure end-to-end multicloud distributed tracing.
+This helps organizations transform faster by taming modern cloud complexity with observability, automation, and intelligence in a single platform.